Siong23/ros-security/milestones/readme.md

 - Try to follow Nawfal's code
 - ROSIDS23 and NavBot25, what do I do with these existing dataset?

+# What have been done in week 4
+- Recorded 3 attacks
+-

 # Milestone #1
 - Try to complete the dataset as much as possible.

 # Milestone #2
 - Started my hand on machine learning
+- Understand what the packets mean